Changing schools―to high school or college, to a masters or doctoral program.

 Women produce about one-tenth of the amount of testosterone as men do, so a sudden surge of additional testosterone can be significant.

 Keep in mind―stress is NOT the cause of acne.

 Instead, stress CAUSES acne, which is a genetic condition called retention hyperkeratosis.

 Every 4-to-6 weeks, a new skin cell is “born” in the deepest layer of your skin.
 As it moves to the skin’s surface, it’s pushed from behind by newer cells.
 Once it reaches the surface, this now dead, dry cell flakes off.

 However, this continuous shedding process goes amiss if you have acne.
 Acne-prone skin produces up to 5x more dead cells than normal, and the excess dead cells stay stuck on the skin’s surface and clog your pores.
 The resulting plug, mixed with oil, forms a blackhead.
 When infected with bacteria, a blemish occurs.
 Essentially, your acne-prone skin is perpetually clogging itself.

 Why?
 Because all systems in our body are interrelated.
-Triggers like stress can set off a chain reaction of secondary triggers.
+Causes like stress can set off a chain reaction of secondary causes.
 Such as stress-eating the wrong foods, which upsets your stomach, which can cause systemic inflammation, which in turn can throw your stress hormones out of whack, which can cause more breakouts.
 So you wear more makeup to cover your pimples and end up clogging your pores even more.
 Which leads to more breakouts.
 And more stress…

 You get the picture.